microsoft/azuredevopslabs/labs/vstsextend/tomcat/readme.md

 1. Use  **MyShuttle** for the template.
 Provide the Project Name and select **Create Project**.
 After the project is provisioned, click the URL to navigate to the project.

-    >**Note:** This URL will automatically select the MyShuttle template in the demo generator.
-If you want to try other projects, use this URL instead - https://vstsdemogenerator.azurewebsites.net/
+    {% include note.html content= "This URL will automatically select the MyShuttle template in the demo generator.
+If you want to try other projects, use this URL instead - [https://vstsdemogenerator.azurewebsites.net/](https://vstsdemogenerator.azurewebsites.net/)" %}

 ## Exercise 2: Creating Azure Web App and MySQL database